IgniteUI/igniteui-docfx/.github/CONTRIBUTING.md

 # <a name='#creating-shared-help-topics'>Creating shared help topics</a>
 [Here](https://github.com/IgniteUI/igniteui-docfx/wiki/Creating-Shared-Help-Topics) you can find the document which describes how to create a shared topic (template) which is used to produce separate topics for a particular features.
 For example shared templates for IgxGrid, IgxTreeGrid and/or IgxHierarchicalGrid components.

+# <a name='#updating-of-data-visualization-related-topics'>Updating of Data Visualization related topics</a>
+Our cross platform docs are in `internal repo`.

+If you need to update the cross platform docs, please do so from `internal repo`), queue an Angular build from `AngularDocFX_EN` build definition in the `xplat-docfx` repository, and then approve the PR that will come into public repo from ESShared.

+- `internal repo` - "...tfs/engineering/IgInternalApplicationsGit/IgInternalApplicationsGit Team/_git/xplat-docfx"